justanotherspy/.dotfiles/README.md

-# .dotfiles
+# My .dotfiles
-where I keep my .dotfiles
+This is where I keep my .dotfiles

+# Usage

+git clone this repo into your $HOME directory

+chmod +x ~/.dotfiles/install.sh

+~/.dotfiles/install.sh